 The luxurious dinner show restaurant Lío – the old El Divino, , also sits nearby and hosts a range of high calibre events such as Carl Cox's 50th birthday... glamorous and luxurious are the words that spring to mind.
 Not forgetting the Cipriani which is located within the 5 star Ibiza Gran Hotel near Pacha; both are top end places with high end cuisine - expect to see familiar faces from world class models to headlining DJ's.
 Less luxurious, but with a much more local feel is Veto (ex Grial), which is very close to both Booom and Pacha - perfect for a drink or two on the way to the clubs!

 Calle de la Virgen is a must as it will open your eyes to the diversity and spark of Ibiza, also try Plaça de Sa Drassaneta which is just around the corner and the strip that lines the port which is home to some notable institutions such as Jason's Bull's Base Bar and the neighbouring Rock.
 Lately, NINE Ibiza has become a hotspot for pre-clubbing drinks.
 You'll find it in calle Felipe II which is behind the Mc Donalds in the port.
+Still a bit of a secret, and therefore we only mention the name of the bar and not its directions, Tira Palla, does wicked cocktails and moreover has amazing views.

 The aforementioned Marina Botafoch should also be on your to do list during your visit; laying on the cusp of Ibiza Town it embraces a more tranquil side to Eivissa.
 Providing you with views, great food and drink and of course music it makes a perfect escape to grab a cocktail of an evening.